OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

         - **3478 TCP+UDP**: used by TURN server to resolve clients IPs.
         - **40000 - 65535 TCP+UDP**: used by TURN server to establish relayed media connections.<br><br>

     - **Close all other ports**: this is VERY important to avoid external attacks to OpenVidu internal services.
-Check troubleshooting section [Close ports in OpenVidu Server Pro Node to avoid external attacks](#close-ports-in-openvidu-server-pro-node-to-avoid-external-attacks) to learn more about this.
+Check OpenVidu Server Pro Node troubleshooting section [Close ports to avoid external attacks](#close-ports-to-avoid-external-attacks) to learn more about this.

     - **Free ports inside the server**: OpenVidu Server Pro Node services will need the following ports to be available inside the machine: 80, 443,  3478, 5442, 5443, 6379.
 If some of these ports is used by any process, OpenVidu platform won't work correctly.
 It is a typical error to have an NGINX process in the system before installing OpenVidu.
 Please uninstall it.

 - **Port configuration in _Media Nodes_**

-    - **Open these ports** ([here](#close-ports-in-media-nodes-to-avoid-external-attacks) you have an UFW sample to configure a firewall)
+    - **Open these ports** ([here](#close-ports-to-avoid-external-attacks_1) you have an UFW sample to configure a firewall)

         - **22 TCP**: to connect using SSH to admin OpenVidu.
         - **40000 - 65535 TCP+UDP**: used by Kurento Media Server to establish media connections.
         - **8888 TCP**: Kurento Media Server handler listens on port 8888. <strong style="color: #990000">WARNING!!</strong> Port 8888 **must only be accessible for OpenVidu Server Pro instance**.
 This port must be closed to the Internet, or anyone could spy your sessions.
         - **80 TCP**: to allow OpenVidu Server Pro Node downloading recording files. <strong style="color: #990000">WARNING!!</strong> Port 80 **must only be accessible for OpenVidu Server Pro instance**.
 This port must be closed to the Internet, or anyone could download your recordings.<br><br>

     - **Close all other ports**: this is VERY important to avoid external attacks to OpenVidu internal services.
-Check troubleshooting section [Close ports in Media Nodes to avoid external attacks](#close-ports-in-media-nodes-to-avoid-external-attacks) to learn more about this.
+Check Media Node troubleshooting section [Close ports to avoid external attacks](#close-ports-to-avoid-external-attacks_1) to learn more about this.

     - **Free ports inside the server**: Media Node services will need the port 8888 to be available inside the machine.